kuruvamunirangadu/miyraa/docs/API.md

 The Miyraa API provides emotion classification, VAD (Valence-Arousal-Dominance) analysis representing the overall emotional state of the text, and safety detection for text inputs.
 Built with FastAPI, it supports both PyTorch and ONNX inference backends.

+Each response returns a primary emotion label alongside the full multi-label distribution in emotion_scores, plus a single global VAD triple computed for the entire input text.

+### Privacy Defaults

+- `/nlp/emotion/fingerprint` scrubs PII on every request.
+Presidio is used when installed and the service transparently falls back to the hardened regex scrubber otherwise.
+- Service logs store only hashed client identifiers and payload length metrics; raw text never appears in structured logs.
+- Responses strip any `text`, `raw_text`, or `processed_text` fields before returning and include hashed PII metadata for auditability instead of sensitive content.

 **Base URL:** `http://localhost:8000`

 ---